amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Press "q" to exit viewing the manifest.

-Deploy the primary Coherence cluster to the London OKE cluster using helm:
+Deploy the primary Coherence cluster to the Ashburn OKE cluster using helm:

 ```
 cd ~/coherence-demo/